bendangmi/fs-dw-table-springboot-starter/REAMDE_EN.md

 ## Highlights

-- Spring Boot auto-configuration with Forest client scanning
+- Explicit enablement via @EnableFsDwTable to avoid conflicts with other implementations
 - Annotation-driven entity mapping (`@FsDwTable` / `@FsDwTableProperty` / `@FsDwTableId`)
 - `DwLambdaQueryWrapper` for conditions, sorting, pagination, and field selection
 - Layered Helper + Service APIs for quick use and extensible integration